-Once your son or daughter has submitted an application through UCAS, there are a number of things that they will need to do before arriving at university.
+Once your student has submitted an application and received an offer, there are lots of things they will need to do before arriving at university.
 Here’s a useful guide to start planning.

-- Firm Acceptance – used for their first choice of programme;
+- Firm choice – their first choice course and university.

-- Insurance Acceptance – used for a back-up choice if the Firm Acceptance is a conditional offer (for example, subject to examination results).
-This should usually be a course with lower offer conditions;
+- Insurance choice – a back-up if the firm choice is a conditional offer (for example, subject to exam results).
+This is usually a course with lower offer conditions.

 - Decline – reject the offer.
 If all offers are declined or no offers are received, an additional choice can be made through UCAS Extra.